Programming & Allocations Committee

-Local and regional funding sources such as transit fares, bridge tolls and transportation sales taxes account for over two-thirds of the $292 billion Plan Bay Area revenue forecast through 2040.
+Local and regional funding sources such as transit fares, bridge tolls and transportation sales taxes account for over two-thirds of the $292 billion revenue forecast through 2040.

-State and federal transportation funds make up just 16 percent and 11 percent, respectively, of the Bay Area’s long-term investment budget.
+State and federal transportation funds make up just 16% and 11%, respectively, of the Bay Area’s long-term investment budget.

-To have the same purchasing power that it had back in 1994, the federal gas tax in 2015 would have to be 29 cents per gallon.
+- To have the same purchasing power that it had back in 1994, the federal gas tax today would have to be more than 32 cents per gallon.

 - The state gasoline tax includes both a fixed portion of 18 cents per gallon, and a variable portion that adjusts each February.